 Years ago chalk reels took lots of turns to get the string back into the box.
 New chalk reels are geared so the string is sucked back into the winder like a kid slurps spaghetti into his mouth at the dinner table.

-You’ll appreciate this speed if you need to breakdown your outdoor radio station in cold or threatening weather.
+You’ll appreciate the gearing speed if you need to break down your outdoor radio station in cold or threatening weather.
 I saw about 18 months ago that Steve Galchutt, WG0AT, built one so he could scamper down from his SOTA activations when the storm clouds rolled in on top of his Colorado peaks.

 Here’s the inside of the chalk reel.
+I loaded about 60 feet of wire to mine.
 You can see that the inner spool is just about full.
 I’m sure you can get 100 feet of 26-gauge teflon-coated wire on it, but not much more.
 Copyright 2017 Tim Carter

 MFJ 20M Cub

 I discovered you can get a perfect 1:1 SWR match with the Elecraft tuners if the total wire length is 29 feet.

 Keep in mind that the total length of the antenna extends from the tip of the antenna down to the unun or banana plug you might use.
 My jumper cable is 3-feet long so I removed insulation from the 26-gauge wire at 26 feet from the end of the wire where I soldered a loop to the chalk reel hook.
 26 + 3 = 29

 Here’s the wire antenna winder in action.
 The 26-gauge teflon-coated wire extends up 26 feet into a tree.
 A 3-foot jumper cable is clipped to a bare section of the wire and to a 9:1 unun sitting on the ground.
 Copyright 2017 Tim Carter